realkosmoss/Discord-Wife/README.md

 ## Boobs
 super ass code ✅ but it works
 ### SeTuP
-Needs ollama change the model inside of /custom/ai.py to an lower one. the current one uses 26gb vram
+Needs ollama. change the model inside of /custom/ai.py to an lower one. the current one uses 26gb vram